Afghanistan–Iran relations: Saur Revolution and Iranian Revolution

 On 27 April 1978, Afghan Army units affiliated with the People's Democratic Party of Afghanistan (PDPA) launched an armed uprising against the Afghan President Daoud Khan.
 Two days after the assassination of Daoud Khan, the Shah of Iran told American presidential candidate George H. W. Bush that he viewed the Khalqist seizure of power as example of the Soviet Union's attempt to encircle Iran.
 On 22 August, the Khalqist faction of the PDPA led by Nur Muhammad Taraki and Hafizullah Amin launch a purge against the Parcham faction.
-Taraki blamed what he called a conspiracy involving China, the United States, Pakistan, the Saudis and Iran.
+Taraki blamed what he called a conspiracy involving China, the United States, Pakistan, Saudi Arabia and Iran.
 On 19 December 1978, Hafizullah Amin requested 20 million rubles in assistance to expand the AGSA and establish a "military intelligence network for the DRA in Iran, Pakistan, and some Arab countries".
-In February 1979, the Shah of Iran was overthrown as part of the Iranian Revolution which replaced the pro-Western but secularist Shah with the anti American but theocratic Ayatollah Khomeini.
-Initially the PDPA-Khalq government wished to have good relations but after Khomeini issued a public condemnation of the Saur Revolution causing relations to sour immensely between the Shia theocratic government of Iran and the Sunni Pashtun dominated Communist government of Afghanistan.
+In February 1979, the Shah of Iran was overthrown as part of the Iranian Revolution which replaced the pro-Western but secularist Shah with the anti-American but theocratic Ayatollah Khomeini.
+Initially the PDPA-Khalq government wished to have good relations but after Khomeini issued a public condemnation of the Saur Revolution causing relations to sour immensely between the Shi'a Islamist government of Iran and the Pashtun dominated Marxist–Leninist atheist government of Afghanistan.
 On 15 March 1979, an uprising was launched in Herat city.
 In a phone call between Premier of the Soviet Union Alexei Kosygin and General Secretary of the PDPA, Nur Muhammad Taraki, Taraki claimed that 4,000 Iranian soldiers had entered Herat dressed as civilians asking the Soviets to send soldiers from the Central Asian republics in Afghan uniforms to help them counteract Iranian interference.
-In June 1979, a uprising was launched by the ethnic hazara shia minority in Chindawol, Kabul.
+In June 1979, a uprising was launched by the ethnic Hazara Shia minority in Chindawol, Kabul.
 The uprising was brutally crushed and over 2,000 participants were arrested and executed.